cloudfoundry/cli/README.md

 Managing dependencies
 ---------------------

 Command dependencies are managed by the command registry package.
-The app uses the package (in [`cf/command_registry/dependency.go`](https://github.com/cloudfoundry/cli/blob/master/cf/command_registry/dependency.go))to instantiate them, this allows not sharing the knowledge of their dependencies with the app itself.
+The app uses the package (in [`cf/commandregistry/dependency.go`](https://github.com/cloudfoundry/cli/blob/master/cf/commandregistry/dependency.go)) to instantiate them, this allows not sharing the knowledge of their dependencies with the app itself.

-For commands that use another command as dependency, `command_registry` is used for retrieving the command dependency.
+For commands that use another command as dependency, `commandregistry` is used for retrieving the command dependency.
 For example, the command `restart` has a dependency on command `start` and `stop`, and this is how the command dependency is retrieved: [`restart.go`](https://github.com/cloudfoundry/cli/blob/master/cf/commands/application/restart.go#L59)

 As for repositories, we use the repository locator to handle their dependencies.
 You can find it in [`cf/api/repository_locator.go`](https://github.com/cloudfoundry/cli/blob/master/cf/api/repository_locator.go).